 Live in your new home mentally

 Language matters.
 If you still refer to the place you live abroad as ‘the apartment’ then chances are you have yet to fully settle in.
 Bring as many comforts from your last home as you can, so your expat accommodation feels familiar.
 Then, try calling it ‘home.’
-Although it may not feel like it at first, in time it should.
+Although it may not feel like it at first, in time it should, and can go a long way toward learning how to deal with homesickness.

 Acknowledge your feelings